numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 The current NumPy datatypes are not full scale python classes.
 They are instead (prototype) instances of a single ``np.dtype`` class.
-Changing this, means that any special handling, e.g. for ``datetime`` can be moved to the Datetime class instead of in monolithic general code (e.g. current ``PyArray_AdjustFlexibleDType``).
+Changing this means that any special handling, e.g. for ``datetime`` can be moved to the Datetime class instead, away from monolithic general code (e.g. current ``PyArray_AdjustFlexibleDType``).

-The main API side effect of this, is that special method are not anymore housed on the dtype instances, but instead as methods on the class.
+The main API side effect of this is that special methods are not anymore housed on the dtype instances, but instead as methods on the class.
 This is the typical design pattern used in Python.
 Adding a new, natural point to store these methods and information, will